 Make sure you take a walk along this street.
-Look for the Gildehaus zur Rose at #39 Breite Strasse, possibly the prettiest of the houses in town.
+Look for Breite Strasse 53, possibly the prettiest of the houses in town.

 Inside the Abbesses' Palace is the Schloss Museum which displays an interesting assortment of Ice Age fossils, Bronze Age artifacts and medieval torture instruments.
 On exhibit is the cage used to display a captured robber baron in the 1300's.

 This gorgeous collection of golden chests, religious manuscripts, crystal bottles, ivory combs, and swords, many of which were encrusted with jewels, dates from the 10th, 11th and 12th centuries and has a rocky history.

 You can also see the oldest tapestry in Northern Europe, woven around 1200 A.D., with a surprisingly classical theme, the "marriage" of Mercury and Philosophy.

 Unfortunately, a 29 year old American officer made off with a good part of the treasure in 1945.
 During the war, the treasure had been hidden in a mine shaft outside of town for safe-keeping.

 In 1989, one of the jewel-encrusted manuscripts showed up at an antique dealer's in Switzerland.
 Then another manuscript went on the market in 1990.

 The lieutenant had shipped the priceless artifacts to his parents house in Whitewright, Texas.
 He went to work in the family hardware store and no more was heard of the treasure until after his death in 1980.
 His brother and sister, as his heirs, ended up with it and started selling parts of it.

 Eventually, a German investigator traced the treasure to a bank vault in Whitewright.
 After a legal battle, and a $2.75 million settlement, the treasure was returned to Quedlinburg in 1992, where you can see it in the Schloss Museum.

 What happened to the greedy brother and sister?
 In the end, not much.
 Felony charges were filed by the U.S. government, but were dismissed because of the Texas statute of limitations.

 It is now a museum illustrating the history and technique of this style of building (Fachwerkmuseum Staenderbau).
 Closed Mondays and Tuesdays.

 His house is at #12 Schlossberg Strasse and is now a museum about his life and work.
 The museum also has a section on the life of Frau Doktor Erxleben.

 Klopstock's poetry created a major shift in the style of German poetry in the 18th century.
 Formal, stylized poems gave way to highly emotional expressions of human feelings.

-He is also famous for his epic poem, Der Messias, based on the life of Jesus.Click on Klopstock for a sample of his poetry and more about his life.
+He is also famous for his epic poem, Der Messias, based on the life of Jesus.

 See more information on Lyonel Feininger and view a gallery of his paintings.